Who are the Queen's great-grandchildren and how many does she have?

 Parents: Zara Tindall and Mike Tindall

-Lena, which is "light" in Greek, has quite a few royal connections, despite being one of the lesser-known of the Queen's great-grandchildren.
+Lena, whose name means "light" in Greek, is one of the lesser-known of Queen Elizabeth's great-grandchildren.
 Just like Princess Charlotte and Savannah Phillips, Lena has the middle name Elizabeth in honor of Her Majesty.
-She and her siblings aren't often seen in public compared to the Cambridge children and their Phillips cousins and haven't been officially pictured on the Buckingham Palace balcony yet.
-Sadly, as a daughter of non-working royals, this year won't see this change though she could now be considered old enough to attend some of the Jubilee events.
+She and her siblings aren't often seen in public compared to the Wales children and haven't been officially pictured on the Buckingham Palace balcony yet.
+She joined her parents at the traditional Easter Sunday service at Windsor Castle in 2023.

 Prince Archie of Sussex